 University campus in Nebraska

-Explore 18 accredited computer science (CS) degree programs in Nebraska.
-Compare schools by graduation rate, salary outcomes, and tuition—from Metropolitan Community College Area to University of Nebraska at Omaha.
+Compare the top computer science colleges in Nebraska.
+18 accredited computer science schools ranked by graduation rate, career outcomes, and value, from Metropolitan Community College Area to University of Nebraska at Omaha.

 #1 ProgramU of Nebraska at Omaha